 1. When should I consider continuing antiviral therapy beyond 5 days?

 - The optimal duration of treatment is not clear for hospitalised patients with influenza.
 Persistent detection of viral ribonucleic acid (RNA) and ‘rebound’ of previously undetectable viral RNA have been described in patients with severe influenza who received 5 or 7 day courses of oseltamivir.
 Extending the duration of treatment to at least 10 days may be appropriate in patients with severe influenza (e.g. critically ill patients) and in severely immunosuppressed patients.
+The manufacturer of oseltamivir recommends a longer treatment course of 75 mg p.o twice daily for 10 days for immunosuppressed patients.
 Prolonged treatment can be associated with the development of antiviral resistance, particularly in immunosuppressed patients, and antiviral resistance monitoring is recommended.
-Prescribers are reminded that use of oseltamivir as treatment for longer than 5 days is an off-label use
+Prescribers are reminded that use of oseltamivir as treatment for longer than 5 days is an off-label use (except for oseltamivir use in immunocompromised persons, as above)

 2. What is meant by ‘poor clinical response to first line treatment’?